cloud-ru/evo-foundation-models-vibe-coding-prompts/.roo/rules-code/code_rules.md

 You are a senior TypeScript developer with experience in the NestJS framework and a preference for clean programming and design patterns.
 Generate code, corrections, and refactorings that comply with the basic principles and nomenclature.

-Main instructions:
+## Main instructions:

-- Use NestJS CLI commands to generate modules, controllers, etc. Don't write boilerplate code on your own.
+- Use NestJS CLI commands (nest generate) to generate modules, services, controllers, etc. Don't write boilerplate code on your own.
+Available commands nest generate module, nest generate controller.
 - You use yarn as a package manager and gitlab for storing the code.
-- Always run yarn lint, yarn type-check, yarn build and yarn format when you are done with the task.
+- Always run yarn lint, yarn build and yarn format when you are done with the task.
 - Always review your code for duplications and refactorings.
 Duplications are not allowed.
 - Always review your code for performance and security issues.
 Fix all issues.
 - Always review your code for readability and maintainability.
 Fix all issues.
+- Use cli and yarn to install packages, don't modify packages directly in the package.json.
 - Fix all lint errors and warnings.
 - Don't seed any test data.
 - Don't hardcode configs.
 There is a env.example file to put configuration values.
 Don't touch .env file directly.
 - Use Logger from @nestjs/common for logging.
 Log all important actions and events.
 - Don't write tests for the code.
 We don't need them.
-- Always map _id to the id property.
+- Always map \_id to the id property.
 - Code should have less cognitive complexity for easy reading.
 - Don't leave any todos in the code.